 - Present the proposal in a convincing manner

-- All students must be from marketing or marketing-related programs.
-Please note that post-diploma, graduate certificate or degree program students are not eligible for OCMC.
+All participating students must be from diploma-level marketing or marketing-related programs.
+Post-diploma, graduate certificate or degree program students are not eligible for this event.
+Repeat OCMC students cannot enter an event in which they have previously participated.

 - Please refer to the case schedules in the program.
 No changes will be made unless a conflict situation exists.